<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 • Continuous sound of water flow when no fixtures are on

-An underground or behind-the-wall leak could be the reason why your water bill is too high—especially if usage habits haven’t changed.
+An underground or behind-the-wall leak could be another reason why your water bill is too high—especially if usage habits haven’t changed.

 Water softeners occasionally regenerate to flush out minerals.
-But if the unit malfunctions and stays in regeneration mode, it may be wasting hundreds of gallons of water a day.
+But if the unit malfunctions and stays in regeneration mode, it may waste hundreds of gallons daily, leading to an unusually high water bill.

 • Softener running continuously or more frequently than usual